omarolaes/Emergence-Patterns/README.md

-# Growing Organisms
+# Emergent Patterns

-Interactive Three.js and GSAP scene that represents the growth and development of life forms using 3D shapes and animations.
+Interactive Three.js and GSAP scene that represents the growth and development of life organisms using 3D shapes and animations.

 ## Project Overview

-At its core, Growing Organisms is built around a simple yet captivating concept: generating 3D text that sprouts dynamic and interactive 3D shapes.
-As you move your mouse over the text, you'll see these shapes spring to life, creating an organic experience.

-As the project evolves, we plan to incorporate mathematical and biological formulas to create more realistic and complex life forms.
+Emergent Patterns is an early stage exploration into an immersive simulation of growth, adaptability, complexity through 3D shapes representations.

 ## Getting Started